Vegetarian Diet: Practical Guide for a Balanced Meat-Free Diet

 Explore new flavors

-Vegetarianism is an invitation to discover world cuisines naturally rich in meatless dishes: Indian (dhal, paneer tikka), Lebanese (falafels, hummus), Japanese (onigiri, miso soup).
-Among the 3200+ recipes on FoodCraft, you'll find dishes from over 40 different cuisines.
+Vegetarianism is an invitation to discover world cuisines naturally rich in meat-free dishes: Indian (dhal, paneer tikka), Lebanese (falafels, hummus), and Japanese (onigiri, miso soup).
+Among FoodCraft's 3200+ recipes, you'll find dishes from over 40 different cuisines.

 The different types of vegetarianism

-The term 'vegetarian' actually covers a spectrum of dietary practices.
-Lacto-ovo-vegetarianism, the most common form, excludes meat and fish but includes eggs and dairy — it's often the most accessible starting point.
+The term "vegetarian" actually covers a spectrum of dietary practices.
+Lacto-ovo vegetarianism, the most common form, excludes meat and fish but includes eggs and dairy—it's often the most accessible starting point.
 Lacto-vegetarianism also excludes eggs, while ovo-vegetarianism includes eggs but not dairy.
-Pescatarianism, although technically distinct, is sometimes considered a form of vegetarianism that includes fish.
-Whatever your approach, FoodCraft adapts: configure your restrictions in your profile, and all recipe and menu suggestions will automatically respect your choices.
+Pescetarianism, though technically distinct, is sometimes considered a form of vegetarianism that includes fish.
+Whatever your approach, FoodCraft adapts: set your restrictions in your profile and all recipe and menu suggestions will automatically respect your choices.

-The idea that you must combine grains and legumes at every meal to get 'complete' proteins is a persistent myth from the 1970s, now debunked by modern nutritional science.
+The idea that you need to combine grains and legumes at every meal to get "complete" proteins is a persistent myth dating back to the 1970s, now refuted by modern nutritional science.
 Your body stores amino acids and combines them throughout the day.
-As long as you consume varied protein sources over the week — legumes, whole grains, nuts, seeds, eggs, dairy — you will easily meet your essential amino acid needs.
+As long as you consume varied protein sources during the week—legumes, whole grains, nuts, seeds, eggs, and dairy—you'll more than meet your essential amino acid needs.
 A vegetarian adult who eats a varied diet generally exceeds recommended protein intake without any special effort.

 Successfully transitioning to vegetarianism

 A gradual transition is more sustainable than a radical change.
-Start by introducing one or two meatless days per week, then increase gradually.
-Identify the vegetarian dishes you already love: omelets, gratins, vegetable pasta, pizzas, mixed salads.
+Start by introducing one or two meat-free days per week, then increase gradually.
+Identify vegetarian dishes you already love: omelets, gratins, veggie pasta, pizzas, and mixed salads.
 Then, explore new recipes to avoid monotony.
-Prepare your meals in advance (batch cooking) so you aren't tempted to return to old habits when short on time.
+Prep your meals in advance (batch cooking) so you're not tempted to go back to old habits due to lack of time.
 FoodCraft's AI planning tool facilitates this transition by generating progressive menus tailored to your pace and culinary preferences.

 FoodCraft Tip